mathpere/grails-hibernate-search-plugin/README.md

 ```

-##### Rebuild index on start
+#### Rebuild index on start

 Hibernate Search offers an option to rebuild the whole index using the MassIndexer API.
 This plugin provides a configuration which lets you to rebuild automatically your indexes on startup.

-To use the default options of the MassIndexer API, simply provide this option into your application.groovy:
+To use the default options of the MassIndexer API, simply provide this option into your runtime.groovy:

 ```groovy